SEO & ADA: Accessibility Meets Crawlability

 However, emojis add personality and give your products and services the excitement they deserve.
 Emojis upgrade a post about changing your AC filter to a fun reminder that your AC unit deserves love, so go change your filter.
 Instead of talking at your followers, you are talking with them.

 It’s so important that you humanize your brand because people are quick to write off a business or organization if they think they are getting automated or cookie-cutter responses.
 Emojis create that human connection and creates authenticity, meaning more people will want to talk to you and do business with you.
-If you open up your phone and go to your emoji keyboard, your personality can be reflected by your most used emojis.
+If you open up your phone and go to your emoji keyboard, your personality is reflected by your most used emojis.
 Give your brand a unique personality with its own set of personalized emojis.

 Not only will you boost your engagement rate, but your followers will feel heard!
 There’s nothing better than an engaged audience that will let you know how they feel.
 You never know, your next big idea may come from an Instagram comment!

 You thought emojis were only reserved for social posts?
 Wrong!
 Emojis add a boost to your email subject line causing more opens and clicks.
 According to Econsultancy, emojis (done correctly) can increase your open rate by as much as 25%.
-But, if you use them incorrectly or aggressively, emojis can hurt your open rate by 25% too.
+But, if you use them incorrectly or aggressively, emojis can hurt your open rate by 25%.

 If you are sharing long-form content or adding statistics to your social posts, emojis bring a visual element to your wordy post.
 Emojis actually help your audience remember what they’ve read by associating it with pictures.